 - I will empathetically and actively remind my peers to follow public health guidelines to minimize spread of the virus and protect members of the community.

 - I will become familiar with the resources available to me to protect my own mental health and support my peers and friends.

-- Kai Abiola, junior, Krieger School of Arts and Sciences
+- Kai Abiola, senior, Krieger School of Arts and Sciences

-- Layan Atieh, junior, Krieger School of Arts and Sciences and Peabody Institute
+- Mehak Ali, senior, Krieger School of Arts and Sciences

-- Mia Grahn, sophomore, Whiting School of Engineering
+- Mia Grahn, junior, Whiting School of Engineering

-- Christopher Hartung, second-year graduate student, Peabody Institute
+- Jiacheng Li, second-year undergraduate student, Peabody Institute

-- Marissa McDonald, junior, Whiting School of Engineering
+- Marissa McDonald, senior, Whiting School of Engineering

-- Harvey McGuinness, first-year undergraduate student, Krieger School of Arts and Sciences
+- Harvey McGuinness, second-year undergraduate student, Krieger School of Arts and Sciences

-- Harry Paul, MD-PhD student, School of Medicine
+- Harry Paul, third-year graduate student, School of Medicine

-- Robert Scala, junior, Krieger School of Arts and Sciences
+- Robert Scala, senior, Krieger School of Arts and Sciences

-- JiWon Woo, sophomore, Whiting School of Engineering
+- JiWon Woo, junior, Whiting School of Engineering